cblake003/Blackjack/readme.md

 If the player chooses Hold, no more cards will be dealt to the player and the dealer's turn will ensue.
 The dealer will continue to take cards until the dealer score reaches a minimum of 17.

-There is an implicit assumption that the dealer will HOLD if Dealer's score is 17 or higher.
+There is an implicit assumption that the dealer will HOLD if the dealer's score is 17 or higher.

-Dealer must keep hitting if score is under 17 regardless if Dealer busts.
+The dealer must keep hitting if score is under 17 regardless if Dealer busts.

 ![Imgur](https://i.imgur.com/9LBvlxn.jpg)